 - Sending content that boosts brand awareness to consumers in the awareness stage (top of the sales funnel).

-- Sending the content that has to do with conversion to individuals at the bottom of the funnel – those in the consideration or decision stages.
+- Sending the content that has to do with the conversion of individuals at the bottom of the funnel – those in the consideration or decision stages.

 Include a call to action in the email

 The marketer can insert a CTA if they have downloadable or other valuable content to offer.
-These offers are usually valuable enough to be offered in exchange for certain information from the customers.
+These offers are usually relevant enough to be provided in exchange for specific information from the customers.
 Here are some qualities of a good CTA:

 - Stands out from the rest of the content in the email.

 - Makes use of actionable words that prompt the readers to act.